Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 All About the Dreadful Dry Socket

-Without proper care of a tooth extraction site, one can end up in a world of hurt.
+Without proper care of a tooth extraction site, you can end up in a world of hurt.

 What is Dry Socket?

 After a tooth is extracted, part of the healing process includes the development of a blood clot over the extraction site, or socket.
-This blood clot is supposed to serve as protection for the nerves and bone exposed after the tooth was removed and help promote the growth of new bone and soft tissue at the extraction site.
+This blood clot serves as protection for the nerves and bone exposed after the tooth was removed.
+It also helps promote the growth of new bone and soft tissue at the extraction site.

-When this blood clot doesn't form properly, or does, but becomes dislodged or dissolves prematurely, this is a dry socket.
+When this blood clot doesn't form properly, or does, but becomes dislodged or dissolves prematurely, it will result in the painful condition known as dry socket.
 Without the protection of the blood clot, bacteria can also enter the socket, reaching the exposed bone and nerves.
 In the worst cases, this could result in an infection at the extraction site, including infection in the bone.

 What Causes Dry Socket?

 Though the exact cause of dry socket has not been determined, there is suspicion that trauma to the extraction site or bacterial contamination of the socket could be factors.
-It has also been determined that certain patients could be more likely to develop dry socket if they:
+You are more at risk of developing a dry socket if you:

-• Take oral contraceptives The high level of estrogen could hinder the normal healing process
+- The high level of estrogen could hinder your normal healing process

-• Have an existing infection in their mouth
+- Have an existing infection in your mouth

-What Do I Do If I Think I Have Dry Socket?
+What Should I Do If I Think I Have Dry Socket?

-The first thing that a patient should do when they suspect they have dry socket is contact their dentist.
-The dentist will be able to examine the area to determine if the patient does have dry socket and take steps to treat the issue if necessary.
-The dentist may take an x-ray to rule out other causes of pain, like remaining tooth fragments from the extraction or bone infection.
+The first thing that you should do, if you suspect you have a dry socket, is to contact your dentist.
+Your dentist will schedule time to examine the area to determine if you have a dry socket.
+An X-ray may be necessary to rule out other causes of pain, like remaining tooth fragments from the extraction or a bone infection.
+Your dentist will then take steps to treat the cause of the pain.

 How is Dry Socket Treated?

-The dentist may flush out any debris from the socket and pack the open socket with a medicated dressing to prevent any further contamination, which should reduce the patient's level of pain.
-In this case, the dentist will also provide home care instructions so the patient can clean and dress the extraction site at home.
+Your dentist may flush out any debris from the socket and pack the open socket with a medicated dressing to prevent any further contamination, which should reduce the level of pain.
+Home care instructions will be provided so you can learn how to clean and dress the extraction site at home.

 How Can I Prevent Dry Socket?

-Even though the exact cause of dry socket is unknown, the best way to prevent it is to follow the after-care directions provided by the dentist as closely as possible.
+Even though the exact cause of dry socket is unknown, the best way to prevent it is to follow the after-care directions as closely as possible.

 Do I Have Dry Socket?

-After an extraction, it is normal for patients to experience some pain but this pain should reduce over a few days.
-If, instead, the patient experiences any of the following symptoms, they may have dry socket:
+After an extraction, it is normal to experience some pain.
+However, this pain should reduce over a few days.
+If you experience any of the following, you may have dry socket:

-• Increased/severe pain after a few days, possibly radiating to the neck, temple, eye, or ear on same side of the face as the extraction
+- Increased/severe pain after a few days, possibly radiating to the neck, temple, eye or ear on the same side of the face as the extraction